How to Hire an Employee (2021 Update)

-Hiring an employee for your new business can mark an exciting new milestone.
-However, there are some important legal tips that you need to know before the starting the hiring process.
+Hiring an employee for your new business is an exciting milestone.
+Needing to get more hands on deck is a promising sign that your business is growing and also carries with it the potential to be very lucrative.
+However, there are some important legal tips that you need to know before you start the hiring process.
 Recruiting the right people is important and a bad hire can cost your business thousands of dollars.
 Addressing the legal issues that may arise in the process of employment is key for a productive workforce.
-The following steps can help you make the right decision.
+The following steps will explain how to hire an employee and make the right choices for your business.

-In general an “employee” is hired by an “employer” (a person or business) for personal services in return for a wage or fixed payment.
-The employer-employee relationship is often defined as a “contract of service”, where the employee provides exclusive services to an employer and at the discretion of the employer.
+In general an “employee” works for an “employer”and provides services in return for a wage.
+The employer-employee relationship is fundamentally a “contract of service”, where the employee provides exclusive services to an employer and also at the discretion of the employer.
+Employees also tend to keep regular hours and work on a consistent basis.
+Full and part time employees can take annual and sick leave.
+Further, when an employee leaves the job they need to provide notice and work through that period.

 If you decided on hiring an employee, the next step is to promote the position through a position/job description.
 A position description or ‘PD’ provides prospective candidates with an overview of the role and its responsibilities and can include a selection criteria and information about remuneration.
 You can also create a Employee Application Form to easily request and collate vital information about prospective applicants.
 The information from this form will help you to compare and contrast each applicant to make a more informed decision.
 Additionally, once you’ve chosen the applicant, you won’t need to chase after their personal and professional information.

-A written offer signed by the employee is always recommended.
-A written offer should include the date of commencement of the employment, the position, information regarding wages and any other aspects of the employment relationship that are not set out in the Fair Work Act 2009 (Cth) (Fair Work Act).
+A written offer should be made to a prospective employee.
+A new employee should also sign an Employment Contact which will confirm that they agree to the employment terms.
+A written offer should include the date the job commences, the position, information regarding wages and also include any other aspects of the employment relationship that are not set out in the Fair Work Act 2009 (Cth).
+You can also include a confidentiality and restraint of trade clause to protect your business.

-Benefits to the employee can be formulated in an employment contract.
-It is integral that you make an employee aware of the minimum statutory requirements set out in Australia’s employment legislation, the Fair Work Act.
-For example long service leave legislation and applicable superannuation legislation.
+You can set out employee benefits in an Employment Contract.
+It is integral that you make an employee aware of the minimum statutory requirements set out in the Fair Work Act 2009 (Cth).
+This includes long service leave and superannuation entitlements.

-In addition there are 10 National Employment Standards set out in the Fair Work Act.
-These standards must be provided to all employees in Australia and along with the minimum wage are the minimum entitlements for employees.
-The National Employment Standards include: hours of work, request for flexible working arrangements, annual leave, personal/carer’s leave, compassionate leave, community service leave, public holidays, unpaid parental leave.
+In addition, there are 10 National Employment Standards set out in the Fair Work Act.
+These standards must be provided to all employees in Australia and along with the minimum wage, are the minimum entitlements for employees.
+The National Employment Standards include:

-An employment agreement offers a confidentiality paragraph that requires an employee not to disclose an employer’s confidential or proprietary information.
+An employment agreement includes a confidentiality clause that requires an employee not to disclose an employer’s confidential or proprietary information.
 Information that is “confidential” is unique to a particular company similarly disclosure of such information can harm a business.

 6. Important considerations in an Employment Agreement